NYPTI/Drag-Drop/Readme.md

 To install, run the installer that matches your Windows build by donwloading the installer from [the latest github release page](https://github.com/NYPTI/Drag-Drop/releases/latest) ~~or from the Microsoft Store.~~ (not yet)

-- The installer for 64-bit Windows works with Outlook 32-bit or 64-bit
+- The installer for 64-bit Windows works with Outlook 64-bit
-- The installer for 32-bit Windows works with Outlook 32-bit or 64-bit
+- The installer for 32-bit Windows works with Outlook 32-bit

 After installing, restart Outlook for the add-in to take effect.